Proxy Peering (Preview)

-Proxy Peering is available starting from Teleport
+Proxy Peering is available in Preview starting from Teleport

 Proxy Peering enables Teleport agents to be reachable without connecting to every Teleport Proxy Service.
 This allows Teleport Proxy instances to scale horizontally without increasing the number of connections created by agents.